Merkley to push for more aggressive forest management

 ‘We have to do more’

+In Oregon alone, Merkley said, forest improvement work, including thinning and logging, that has already gone through the environmental review process could treat 2 million acres at an estimated cost of $388 million, were the money available.

-One way to make that money available, Merkley said, is by ensuring that the federal government does not return to the practice known as “fire borrowing.”
+One way to increase the chances of bolstering budgets, Merkley said, is by ensuring that the federal government does not return to the practice known as “fire borrowing.”

 That term refers to the federal government transferring money from Forest Service and other agency budgets to cover firefighting costs, leaving less money for projects designed to reduce the size of wildfires and thus the cost to fight them.